 PLAYING BACK INP FILES

-Very similar to recording, really.
-Just use the batch file in the recording section, replace -record with -playback, and save as playback.bat.
+similar to recording, really.
+Just use the playback.bat batch file.